 If you’re facing orthopedic surgery, are you looking at the recovery process with trepidation?
 If so, you don’t have to.
 Physical therapy can help you heal quicker and get you back to doing the things you love.

-In this blog, Kristopher Downing, MD, of Upper Extremity Specialists explains some of the many benefits of physical therapy.
+In this blog, Kristopher Downing, MD, & James Andry, MD of Upper Extremity Specialists explain some of the many benefits of physical therapy.

 If you’re getting orthopedic surgery, the process doesn’t stop when the surgeon finishes.
 The next stage is physical therapy, which can help you get back to normal as soon as possible.
 Here are five of its many benefits.

 The goal of orthopedic surgery is to repair damaged muscles, ligaments, and tendons.
 However, once the repair is made, how do you know how much you can move the area and when?
 Physical therapy answers those questions.

 Recovering from orthopedic surgery can take several weeks or months.
 And when you participate in physical therapy, your therapist begins guiding you through exercises.
 At first, the exercises may be passive, which means your therapist will move and stimulate the affected areas.
 Eventually, you’ll begin performing active exercises, which means you’ll be involved in making the movements.

 The goal of physical therapy is to stimulate healthy blood flow, reduce your risk for post-operative complications, and help you get moving safely again.
 The exercises you perform will be based on your condition, the type of surgery, and your overall health.